 \begin{proof} [Proof of Proposition \ref{crt}] Invoking Lemmas \ref{crt1} and \ref{smlsct}, we then complete the proof. \end{proof}

 \begin{proof} [Proof of Theorem \ref{scattering}] The proof consists in a standard application of Lemma \ref{global1} and Proposition \ref{crt}. \end{proof}

 \hrule

-{ {\bf Acknowledgements.} T. Gou was supported by the Postdoctoral Science Foundation of China (No.2021M702620), the National Natural Science Foundation of China (No.12101483) and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 22JSZ003).}
+{ {\bf Acknowledgements.} { The authors express their sincere gratitude to the referee for the insightful comments and suggestions that have enhanced the manuscript.} T. Gou was supported by the Postdoctoral Science Foundation of China (No.2021M702620), the National Natural Science Foundation of China (No.12101483 $\&$ 12471113) and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 22JSZ003).}

 { {\bf Declarations.}} On behalf of all authors, the corresponding author states that there is no conflict of interest.
 No data-sets were generated or analyzed during the current study.

 \hrule